chuckcscccl/rustlr/README.md

 But it is becoming sophisticated enough to be more than just a project and will continue to improve over time.

+#### Version 0.2.3: The ability to automatically generate a usable lexical
+scanner from a minimal set of grammar declarations has been added, using the built-in RawToken and StrTokenizer.
+Other tokenizers can still be used in the previous way, by adopting them to the Tokenizer interface.

 #### Version 0.2.2: internal changes, better reporting of grammar conflicts

 #### Version 0.2.1: minor fixes